ava-labs/awm-relayer/relayer/README.md

 ### Peer-to-Peer Connections

-- By default, the AWM relayer implementation gathers BLS signatures from the validators of the source Subnet via peer-to-peer `AppRequest` messages.
+- By default, the ICM relayer implementation gathers BLS signatures from the validators of the source Subnet via peer-to-peer `AppRequest` messages.
 Validator nodes need to be configured to accept incoming peer connections.
 Otherwise, the relayer will fail to gather Warp message signatures.
 For example, networking rules may need to be adjusted to allow traffic on the default AvalancheGo P2P port (9651), or the public IP may need to be manually set in the [node configuration](https://docs.avax.network/nodes/configure/avalanchego-config-flags#public-ip).
 - If configured to use the Warp API (see `warp-api-endpoint` in [Configuration](#configuration)) then aggregate signatures are fetched via a single RPC request, rather than `AppRequests` to individual validators.
 Note that the Warp API is disabled on the public API.

 ### Private Key Management